Earning her bachelor of training degree is a youth dream come authentic for Victoria McIntosh.

 Painting our tale

-McIntosh turned into commissioned to color the glass panels on the balcony overlooking the principle ground meeting area in Migizii Agamik (Bald Eagle Lodge), home to the Access Program.
+McIntosh turned commissioned to color the glass panels on the balcony overlooking the principal ground meeting area in Migizii Agamik (Bald Eagle Lodge), home to the Access Program.
 The venture is called Painting Our Stories: Enhancing the Work and Study Environment of Migizii Agamik, and it’s funded by using the U of M’s Office of Indigenous Engagement.
-Her idea is based on the introduction story, the idea that we all begin as a simple dot, and then there are increasingly dots.
+Her idea is based on the introduction story, that we all begin as a simple dot, and then there are increasing dots.